MAS KiwiSaver Scheme Review

 - Read our Favourite KiwiSaver Funds guide to find out more.

-MAS KiwiSaver - What You Need to Know
+MAS KiwiSaver Scheme - What You Need to Know

-In this section, we look at two claims advertised by MAS KiwiSaver on their website and marketing materials and explain what they mean.
+In this section, we look at two claims advertised by the MAS KiwiSaver Scheme on their website and marketing materials and explain what they mean.

 Is it true?